adamgmcfadden/codeQuiz/README.md

-# Coding Quiz Challenge
+# Coding Quiz

-## codeQuiz-challenge

-- Project - Coding Challenge #4 - Coding Quiz

 ## Purpose

-- A website that takes a user through a set of multiple choice code-related questions where their score/time is penalized for every incorrect answer.
+A website that takes a user through a set of multiple choice code-related questions where their score/time is penalized for every incorrect answer.
 The user then submits their initials/score.

 ## Built with